gmccreight/Memorize_Python/site/why.md

 I looked to see if there were any Python Anki decks already available, and there was a [very good deck](https://ankiweb.net/shared/info/51975584).
 I started with that deck.
-I quickly realized that although the deck was not a gentle introduction to programming, and would likely be overwhelming for a novice.
+I quickly realized that the deck was not a gentle introduction to programming, and would likely be overwhelming for a novice.
 However, it worked quite well for me, despite little exposition.
 I was picking up the concepts and syntax quickly, and more importantly, I was